anath2110/GENEVIC/README.md

 - [Contact](#contact)
 ---
 ## Introduction
-- GENEVIIC is augmented by generative AI models implemented via Azure OpenAI platform.
+- GENEVIC is augmented by generative AI models implemented via Azure OpenAI platform.
 - It supports Python's built-in SQLITE as well as your own Microsoft SQL Server.
 - It can be run from your local host or Streamlit cloud.
-- Tasks that can be performed with GENEVIIC:
+- Tasks that can be performed with GENEVIC:
     - **PGS Chat:** Retrieve information from and visualize any custom database.
     - **GeneAPI Chat:** Explore Bioinformatics websites via automated API calls.
     - **Literature Search:** Search for relevant literature evidence in well-known portals for a given search query.